Why choose NMAPS?

 - The training takes one year but the benefits will last your whole career.

-Training in school from day one – you will spend most of your time in a school: Up to four days of every week in a school classroom.
-You will build up your confidence and experience in the classroom with a weekly academic theory session on day 5.
+- Training in school from day one – you will spend most of your time in a school: Up to four days of every week in a school classroom.
+You will build up your confidence and experience in the classroom with a weekly academic theory session on day five.

 You can also expect: